 Eligibility Criteria Referrals are made by the Department of Juvenile Justice, parents, social workers, and counselors, and either private or state agencies.
 Students are admitted to the hospital on doctor's orders.
-Type Student Assignment (Voluntary or Involuntary.
-Involuntary) Process for entering students into the program Referrals are made by the Department of Juvenile Justice, parents, social workers, and counselors, and either private or state agencies.
+Type Student Assignment (Voluntary or Involuntary) Involuntary.
+Process for entering students into the program Referrals are made by the Department of Juvenile Justice, parents, social workers, and counselors, and either private or state agencies.
 Students are admitted to the hospital on doctor's orders.
+For a student with a disability, the Admission and Release Committee may consider any circumstances on a case-by-case basis when determining whether to order a change in placement for a child with a disability who violates a code of student conduct.
+The Admission and Release Committee must convene and determine if the behavior was a manifestation of the child's disability and follow JCPS ECE procedures.
 Guardian/Student Self-Referral Procedure Not applicable Enrollment Cycle (Open Entry, Term Entry, or Other Entry) Open entry.
 Students may be enrolled at any time during the school year.